7 of the best knife sets I've tried, including top picks with in-built sharpeners from Ninja, Joseph Joseph and more

 With a 20cm chef knife, 20cm bread knife, 20cm carving knife, 12.5cm utility knife, and 9cm paring knife, this knife set is pretty unconventional.
 It has a block with fibre rods that will store your knives safely, no matter where you place them.
 Another thing that stets it apart is the safety squared tip, which will mean that your knife doesn't have a point at the end.
 It will still cut brilliantly, and they're a little shorter because of this.

-We really enjoy the non-stick coating on the blades of the Viners Assure 5 Piece Knife Block Set, which matches the ergonomic soft-touch handles and black storage block.
+I really enjoyed testing these knives thanks to the non-stick coating on the blades, which matches the ergonomic soft-touch handles and black storage block.
 This block is also pretty compact, and we think it would be great for students, casual cooks, or those on a budget.

-We reviewed each and every one of the best knife sets in this guide hands-on.
-In fact, our Small Appliances and Cooking editor Millie Fender tried each and every block herself in her own kitchen for months to give every knife set a fair shot.
+As Ideal Home's Kitchen Appliances Editor, I had the task of reviewing each and every one of the best knife sets in this guide hands-on.
+It was no hardship, as I absolutely love cooking and digging into the features of different knives and knife brands.
+I used every block my own kitchen for months to give every knife set a fair shot.

 What to know when shopping for the best knife set